-The aFRR reserve capacity needs are determined by the capacity that can cover 79% of the absolute variations of LFC block imbalances.
+In previous versions of the LFCBOA, the aFRR reserve capacity needs arewere determined by the capacity that can cover 79% of the absolute variations of LFC block imbalances.
 This target is fixed since 2016 as found to pursue a sufficient FRCE-quality.
 The aFRR is used to compensate for arbitrary and rapid variations in the LFC block imbalance, which are modelled by means of the variability of the LFC block imbalance.
 Due to its automatic nature, the aFRR reserve capacity is very important to ensure a good quality of the FRCE.
 Manual activations (I/D offers under the CIPU contract, mFRR balancing capacity) serve to compensate for larger long-term imbalances and therefore play a less important role in the observed quality of the FRCE, at least when not analyzing the extreme situations.
 The iGCC, set up in October 2012, if found to contribute to improving the quality of the FRCE.

-Elia foresees to submit a new version of the LFCBOA in Q3 2020 with a new or updated methodology for aFRR dimensioning.
-It will be investigated at least if this methodology can take into account FRCE-indicators in relation to their quality targets, intra-quarter-hourly LFC block imbalances, as well as allowing a dynamic calculation, i.e. a daily update of the aFRR needs in view of the foreseen system conditions.
+Elia foresees foresaw to submit in a newnext version of the LFCBOA in Q3 2020 with a new or updated methodology for aFRR dimensioning.
+It will be investigated at least if this A study on aFRR dimensioning, published by Elia in 2020, recommended a 'dynamic' methodology can takewhich dimensions the aFRR needs on a daily basis, for every block of 4 hours, based on expected aFRR activations of the next day.
+The recommended methodology takes into account FRCE indicators in relation to their quality targets, intra-quarter-hourly LFC block imbalances, as well as allowing a dynamic calculation, i.e. a daily imbalance netting.
+Nevertheless, following discussions with CREG on the way the FRCE target parameters are to be taken into account in the methodology, the implementation of this new methodology has not yet started.